$641,505Average Value$202Average Price per Sq Ft0Homes For Sale

 Cedarcroft is a tree-shaded north Baltimore suburb

 Cedarcroft is a forested suburban village in north Baltimore, known for its scenic canopy of mature sycamore trees that arch over residential streets.
-Residents live in charming single-family homes, many built in the early 1900s.
+The neighborhood is characterized by charming single-family homes, many built in the early 1900s.
 Several shopping areas line York Road, which forms the neighborhood's eastern boundary.
 There are also several parks just minutes away from locals, as well as institutions like Towson University to the north and Loyola University Maryland to the south.

 Cedarcroft's dense tree canopy keeps residents in the shade.